-After you’ve set up an unemployment tax account, your state will send you an unemployment tax rate.
+After you have set up an unemployment tax account, your state will send you an unemployment tax rate.
+Keep in mind that this rate may change periodically or per calendar year.
 Keep in mind that this rate may change periodically or on a yearly basis.
 Your industry, how long you’ve been in business for, and the number of unemployment claims filed by former employees will play a vital role in your SUTA tax rate.

 Once you know your tax rate, you’ll likely have to make tax deposits on a quarterly basis.
 You may find that your state has an electronic funds transfer (EFT) you can use to conveniently pay your SUTA taxes online.

 Tax software and services can save you time and money by simplifying the tax prep and filing process.
 Use Nav to find the right tax solution for your business.

 When answering the question, “How is SUTA tax calculated?,” an example always helps.
 Each state sets a limit, also called a taxable wage base.
 Let’s say you operate a small business in New York State.
 The SUTA wage base is $12,000 for 2022, so you won’t be taxed on any amount over that.
 Let’s say you qualify for a 4% SUTA rate, and you have three employees.
 Here’s a breakdown of how much you would pay in SUTA tax for this quarter.